janneshb/SimpleSim.jl/Readme.md

 ## TODO

+- [x] Make sure the data is output as matrices and not a vector of vectors
-- [ ] Check support for vector submodels
+- [x] Check support for vector submodels
 - [ ] Write Julia tests

 ## Supported Hooks